Swansea Improvements and Tramway Company: Closure

 The closure of the street tram system by 29 June 1937 was part of a wave of UK closures in favour of buses or trolley buses, the SITC opting for the former as provided by South Wales Transport, later to become part of BET itself.
 Local opposition was fierce, but unlike many other European countries, trams were seen in the UK as less flexible and providing less comfort than buses and the decision was final.
-Luckily for Swansea and the Mumbles, the SMR continued until it, too, was closed in January 1960, by then owned by British Rail, giving Swansea first and last status for provision of electric traction in Wales.
+Luckily for Swansea and the Mumbles, the SMR continued until it, too, was closed in January 1960, by then owned by South Wales Transport, (itself owned by BET) giving Swansea first and last status for provision of electric traction in Wales.